 How to log in: Avoid using Google Chrome as your internet browser

-- Use your social security number as your user name
+- Use your social security number or WASFA ID number as your user name.

 - Use your BC PIN (same one you use for Online Services) as your password.